-2) For all other strikes: any azimuth direction between 0 and 360 degrees
+2) For all other strikes: any compass direction between 0 and 360 degrees can be specified, with the dip direction clarifying which side of the strike is downhill.

-Dip can be defined only as a degree followed by a direction such as 35E.
+Dip can be defined only in degrees in the range of 0 to 90.0 followed by a direction such as 35.45E

 There is no required header for this file type.

 Each line of the file must contain: